This post was updated on August 15th, 2022

 A similar argument can be made about several other PCOS-relevant teas.
 A 2020 literature review found a range of medicinal herbs that may help in the treatment of PCOS [2].
 Many of these can be made into teas.
 Examples include aloe vera, chamomile, cinnamon, fennel, and many more.

-Indirect Benefits Of PCOS Teas
+Indirect Benefits of PCOS Teas

 Randomized controlled trials aside, there are other reasons why tea is good for PCOS.
 For a start, tea is hydrating.
 More importantly, though, tea can be a powerful ally for forming better habits.

 We can also use tea to improve our sleep and help us relax.
 Both of which are evidence-based PCOS natural treatments.
+Chamomile tea would be a good choice for this purpose [10, 11].

 Diet Is The Best PCOS Treatment